projectriff/riff/rfc/rfc-001-lightweightRFCprocess.md

 Every RFC is in one of the following phases:
 * **Active**: The RFC has been drafted and is open for comments.
 When making the PR, the doc should start out in this state.
 * **Accepted**: All the comments have been addressed and the proposed changes have been agreed upon.
 The implementation may start after this point.
-This should be the state while merging the PR.
 * **Dropped**: The changes proposed on this RFC were not agreed upon and no implementation will follow.
 * **Superseded**: The changes proposed on this RFC aren't in effect anymore, the document may be kept for historical purposes and there is a new RFC that’s more current.